explainers-by-googlers/cross-origin-storage/README.md

 - Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, SQLite databases, offline storage archives, and Wasm modules.
 - Ensure security and user control with explicit consent before accessing or storing files.
-- Use SHA-256 (or similar, see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)) hashes for file identification, guaranteeing data integrity and consistency.
+- Use SHA-256 (see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)) hashes for file identification, guaranteeing data integrity and consistency.
-- Allow developers to assign human-readable names to files for easier management.
+- Require developers to assign human-readable names to files for permission management.

 ## Non-goals